digikar99/lispy-skiena/README.md

 Besides, making things lispy, another reason this repository is in existence is for notes for myself - and possibly others.

+See the book for chapter 10 - which happens to be an approximate algorithm to design an algorithm.

 ## Prerequisites

 ```lisp